Your options when you cannot make your payments

 Their goal is to reduce the amount you’re paying out each month to take some of the pressure off.

-Here websites for advice services you can contact for help:
+Here are some websites for advice services you can contact for help:

 If your debt is large and spread over many accounts, you could consider the following: